What is Loan Syndication?

 Some of the main features of loan syndication are as follows:

-- There is only one agreement between the borrower and the group of lenders.
-No other agreements are signed between the individual banks and the borrower.
+- The borrower and the group of lenders establish a single comprehensive agreement, eliminating the necessity for separate agreements between the individual banks and the borrower.

-- The tenure under loan syndication usually falls in the range of 3 to 15 years, depending on the nature of the loan and the agreement between the borrower and the lenders.
+- The loan syndication tenure generally spans 3 to 15 years, depending on the loan’s nature and the agreement between the borrower and lenders.

 Now let us look at how loan syndication works in the real world: